bendda/mitopy/README.md

 # mitopy

 mitopy is a command-line toolkit to perform identification and analysis of short mitochondrial variants.
 The mitochondrial variant detection is based on [GATK best practices](https://gatk.broadinstitute.org/hc/en-us/articles/4403870837275-Mitochondrial-short-variant-discovery-SNVs-Indels-).
 Functionality for analysis of detected variants includes annotation, visualization, haplogroup identification and coverage calculation.
-For futher information, please see [documentation](https://mitopy.readthedocs.io)
+For further information, please see [documentation](https://mitopy.readthedocs.io)

 ## Quickstart